micoloth/vscode-reactive-jupyter/README.md

  - When you perform an impure operation, always join it to a statement that reassigns the variable to itself, like this: `mylist = mylist`.
 This is free in Python, and will correctly propagate the dependency to the next statements.

-This second methods requires joining several statements into a single execution "cell", that will always be executed as a single unit.
+This second methods requires joining several statements into a single execution "block" or "cell", that will always be executed as a single unit.

-There are 2 ways of doing this in `vscode-reactive-jupyter`:
+There are 2 ways of doing this in `reactive-jupyter`:

  - Simply put the statements on a single line.
 So,